docker/docs/machine/drivers/os-base.md

 `debian-8-x64` image on DigitalOcean you would supply the `--digitalocean-image=debian-8-x64` flag.

-If you change the base image for a provider, you may also need to change the SSH user.
+If you change the parent image for a provider, you may also need to change the SSH user.
 For example, the default Red Hat AMI on EC2 expects the SSH user to be `ec2-user`, so you would have to specify this with `--amazonec2-ssh-user ec2-user`.